SAP-samples/btp-sac-forecast/documentation/set-up/install-mock-server/README.md

 * Configure the entitlement of SAP Business Application Studio in you global account in SAP BTP.
 See [SAP Help Portal: Getting Started Guide](https://help.sap.com/docs/SAP%20Business%20Application%20Studio/9d1db9835307451daa8c930fbd9ab264/19611ddbe82f4bf2b493283e0ed602e5.html?locale=en-US).
 * Enable the Cloud Foundry environment for your subaccount in SAP BTP.

-### Create Workspace

-1. Open the SAP Business Application Studio.
-Choose **Create a New Dev Space** and check the **Full Stack Cloud Application** radio button.

-2. Open a new terminal.

-### Log In to Cloud Foundry in SAP Business Application Studio

 **In SAP BTP cockpit:**
 1. Navigate to your subaccount and choose **Overview**.
 Copy the values from the **Org Name** and **API Endpoint** parameters in a text editor of your choice.